 Over the past several years, rates of anxiety and depression among Americans have risen significantly.
 But finding ways to open conversations around mental health can be difficult.
-This February, March, and April, the Sharon Public Library is seeking to change that by hosting a speaker series in conjunction with the National Library of Medicine (NLM) and the National Institutes of Health (NIH).
+Throughout February, March, and April 2019, the Sharon Public Library sought to change that by hosting a speaker series in conjunction with the National Library of Medicine (NLM) and the National Institutes of Health (NIH).

-"All of Sharon" features local mental health professionals from Be Inspired Counseling and Aspire Health Alliance in a 6-part series of presentations and experiential learning sessions about anxiety and depression among different age groups.
-Participants will learn about how these disorders manifest and impact individuals, coping strategies, and resources and support networks available through the NLM and NIH.
+"All of Sharon" featured local mental health professionals from Be Inspired Counseling and Aspire Health Alliance in a multi-part series of presentations and experiential learning sessions about anxiety and depression among different age groups.
+Participants learned about how these disorders manifest and impact individuals, coping strategies, and resources and support networks available through the NLM and NIH.

-This project has been funded in whole or in part with federal funds from the National Library of Medicine, National Institutes of Health, under Cooperative Agreement UG4LM012347-01 with the University of Massachusetts, Worcester.
+This project was funded in whole or in part with federal funds from the National Library of Medicine, National Institutes of Health, under Cooperative Agreement UG4LM012347-01 with the University of Massachusetts, Worcester.

 National Institutes of Health - The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services, is the nation’s medical research agency—making important discoveries that improve health and save lives.